aosabook/500lines/modeller/chapter.md

 ## Representing the Design: The Scene
 The first core feature of a 3D modeller is a data structure to represent the design in memory.
 In this project, we call it the `Scene`.
-The `Scene` contains the data that represents the design that the user is working on.
-The objects contained in the `Scene` are referred to as `Node`s.
+The `Scene` represents the 3-dimensional design.
+As a data structure, it contains everything that represents the design.
-The `Scene` has a list of `Node`.
+The `Scene` stores a list of all of the things in the design: `node_list`.

 `````````````````````````````````````````` {.python .numberLines}
 class Scene(object):